 PLEASE READ THE ENTIRE TEXT BELOW BEFORE COMING TO A MEETUP.
 THIS INCLUDES IMPORTANT INFORMATION ABOUT SKILL LEVELS AND GAME ETIQUETTE.

+This group is oriented toward intermediate and above players.
 We play hard but aren't overly intense about it.
 We laugh, we high-five, we say "good serve!" even to the team across the net, and we don't give people a hard time for playing less-than-perfectly.
 We are here to play good volleyball and enjoy the company of good people.

 We are committed to providing a safe and enjoyable volleyball environment for everyone.
 If your behavior on court is dangerous, disruptive, or offensive, you may be asked to leave.